Jirka-Mayer/BachelorThesis/thesis-text.md

 - Get an overall idea of the model performance and compare it to other works.
 - Analyze model output to identify common mistakes it makes.

-Looking at the work by Calvo-Zaragoza and Rizo (*link*) or the HMR baseline paper (*link*) we can see, that the metric they use is Symbol Error Rate (SER).
+Looking at the work by Calvo-Zaragoza and Rizo (*link*) or the HMR baseline article (*link*) we can see, that the metric they use is Symbol Error Rate (SER).
 This metric is also known as normliazed Levenhstein distance or edit distance.
 The name Symbol Error Rate is used in contrast to Word Error Rate (WER) in the text recognition community.
 Since we don't work with text, we are left with the Symbol Error Rate only.

 Regular Levenhstein distance (https://ui.adsabs.harvard.edu/abs/1966SPhD...10..707L/abstract) is defined as the minimum number of single-character edits that turn our prediction into the gold sequence.
 We don't work with strings, so we use tokens instead of characters.
 The basic edit operations are insertion, deletion and substitution.
 The lower this number, the better.
 Zero means perfect match.